 Charges imposed by Southern Water and addressed to us will be investigated.
 If the charges are the responsibility of the tenant or leaseholder we will reject them and ask Southern Water to redirect accordingly.
 In these circumstances we will provide Southern Water with the relevant contact details for the tenant or leaseholder (as necessary).

-If we are required to pay charges imposed by Southern Water when the tenant or leaseholder is found to be responsible, the net cost of the charges imposed plus interest calculated monthly will be recharged to the tenant or leaseholder.
+If we are required to pay charges imposed by Southern Water when the tenant or leaseholder is found to be responsible, the charge will be redirected.
+The net cost of the charges imposed plus interest calculated monthly will be payable by the tenant or leaseholder.

 We also reserve the right to charge the tenant or leaseholder for investigating and administrating the charge.

-We can serve notice, undertake works in default and recharge its reasonable costs if the home owner does not respond.
-In such cases the council will add an administration charge to the cost of the remedial works.
+We can serve notice, undertake works in default and recharge its reasonable costs if the homeowner does not respond.
+In such cases, we will add an administration charge to the cost of the remedial works.